Work with Us

 Building on 5 years’ experience of providing grants, training and support to enable young people to lead positive social change on the Think Big programme, The Environment Now is providing up to £10k together with training and wrap around support for 50 young people to develop their ideas, confidence and skills to become sustainability leaders of the future.

 The first successful green tech projects under The Environment Now have been announced.
 The projects range from a virtual reality sewer experience to a smart plug which allows users to utilise appliances at points of low energy demand.
 Read more on the projects we funded here.
+Take a look at our launch video here.

 Our Bright Future